Atlantic County, New Jersey: Politics

-In the 2009 gubernatorial election, Republican Chris Christie received 35,724 votes (47.7%), ahead of Democrat Jon Corzine with 33,361 votes (44.5%), Independent Chris Daggett with 3,611 votes (4.8%) and other candidates with 913 votes (1.2%), among the 74,915 ballots cast by the county's 166,958 registered voters, yielding a 44.9% turnout.
-In the 2013 gubernatorial election, Republican Chris Christie received 43,975 votes in the county (60.0%), ahead of Democrat Barbara Buono with 25,557 votes (34.9%) and other candidates with 947 votes (1.3%), among the 73,258 ballots cast by the county's 176,696 registered voters, yielding a 41.5% turnout.
-In the 2017 gubernatorial election, Republican Kim Guadagno received 28,456 (42.5%) of the vote, and Democrat Phil Murphy received 36,952 (55.1%) of the vote.
-In the 2021 gubernatorial election, Republican Jack Ciattarelli received 55.3% of the vote (44,977 ballots cast) to Democrat Phil Murphy's 44.0% (35,736 votes), making it one of the three counties that Ciattarelli flipped Republican.
+State elections

 Economy

-Based on data from the Bureau of Economic Analysis, Atlantic County had a gross domestic product (GDP) of $12.9 billion in 2018, which was ranked 15th in the state and represented an increase of 3.5% from the previous year.
+The Bureau of Economic Analysis calculated that the county's gross domestic product was $12.4 billion in 2021, which was ranked 15th in the state and was an 8.8% increase from the prior year.

 When Atlantic County was first established in 1837, its sparse population subsided on clams, oysters, and fishing.
 An early industry was shipbuilding, using the sturdy oak trees of the Pine Barrens.
 Bog iron furnaces opened in the early 1800s, but declined by the 1850s due to the growth of the Philadelphia iron industry.
 Around this time, several people and cotton mills opened.
 The first railroad across the county opened in 1854, intended to assist the bog iron industry; instead, it spurred development in Atlantic City, as well as the growth of farming towns.
 Farmers began growing grapes, cranberries, and blueberries.
 The competition dropped the price of travel to 50¢, affordable for Philadelphia's working class.
 Travelers often brought their lunch in shoe boxes, leading to their nickname "shoobies".

 Legalized gambling and the growth of the casino industry employed more than 34,145 people as of 2012.